-The media frenzy over the release of documents related to the assassination of President John F. Kennedy highlights the ongoing public fascination with JFK and his death.
+The ongoing media frenzy over the release of documents related to the assassination of President John F. Kennedy highlights the public fascination with JFK and his death, all these years later.
 Do the documents add to our understanding of the assassination, the motives of the assassin, or the possibility of conspiracy?

 The declassified materials are part of a debate that began with the 1964 Commission on the Assassination of President Kennedy, popularly known as the Warren Commission.
 Established by President Lyndon Johnson one week after the assassination, it concluded, after nearly 10 months of investigation, that Lee Harvey Oswald, acting alone, had fired three bullets from the sixth floor of the school depository building.
 It found that Oswald’s death 48 hours later at the hands local nightclub owner Jack Ruby was an act of spontaneous revenge.